DTaksta/cargallery/README.md

 8 We try and create a Kia Rio model but forget to fill in year and are reminded for it

-8 We then try and put in a string for mileage and are told it can only be a number

 9 We then submit the form without errors

 10 We see our new car created

 11 We try and view that car, and also notice that we can change the currency of price, which we do in ZA

+12 We then try and edit Kia and put in a string for mileage and are told it can only be a number

+13 We then change the year and see our result reflect successfully

-12 We then add a Ferrari, Porsche, and Aston Martin.
+14 We then add a Ferrari, Porsche, and Aston Martin.

-13 We then delete the Aston Martin.
+15 We then delete the Aston Martin.